amberbit/amberbox/README.md

 The box has defaults that might not suit you.
 For example, it gives by default up to 2GB of your RAM for the VM.
-Settings I customized, that you most likely want to tweak in Vagrantfile are:
+Settings I customized, that you most likely want to tweak in Vagrantfile are

     config.vm.customize ["modifyvm", :id, "--memory", 2048]
     config.vm.network :hostonly, "192.168.33.3"